wegmans-erik-harris/dev-container-test/README.md

 }
 ```

-**Key Insight:** The agent's `tools` array references MCP servers by their key name from `mcp.json`.
-When a user invokes the agent, GitHub Copilot:
-1. Looks up the MCP server definition in the repository's MCP configuration
-2. Connects to the running MCP server (started by the devcontainer)
-3. Provides the agent with access to the server's tools and context
+When the user invokes `@terraform-helper`, GitHub Copilot loads the MCP server definitions (via `COPILOT_ADDITIONAL_MCP_CONFIG`) and connects to the referenced server.

 ## Architecture